 - CBA coverage: Is the vessel covered by an ITF-approved CBA?
 Ask the crewing manager to confirm.

-How to Check If You Are Being Paid Correctly
+How to Check if You Are Being Paid Correctly

-Checking your own pay compliance is simpler than many seafarers think.
-Here is a practical step-by-step process:- Step 1: Download or request the current ITF minimum wage booklet from the ITF website or your ITF inspector.
+- Step 1: Download or request the current ITF minimum wage booklet from the ITF website or your ITF inspector.

 - Step 2: Compare your SEA’s basic wage against the minimum for your rating/rank.